 Child Protective Services

-Job Connections is a one-stop location to help with job searching needs.
+Employment Services helps individuals in El Dorado County with their job search needs.
 We have computers, help with job searches and can fax for resume/job applications.
 We have printers available with resume quality paper and have an updated job board.
 We have phones to use for employer contact and weekly job search related workshops.
 In addition, we have help for mature job seekers and information on disability and applying for CA and NV unemployment.
 We are open to the public from 10am to 4pm and are located at 3368 Lake Tahoe Blvd, South Lake Tahoe.

 We are interested in interns for the position of Receptionist.
 Duties would include: answering the phone, clear phone messages, log people into the C-IV computer system, assist people in registering in CalJOBS, assist people with internet applications/resumes/cover letters, faxing, printing, assist people with general questions, and assist with applying for CA and NV unemployment.